Mapping a used car purchase

 - Stolen/theft MIAFTR marker (Motor Insurance Anti-Fraud and Theft Register) database – if the vehicle is recorded as ever being stolen

 A FAILED check is equal to our CarVeto.
-At this stage, we advise to NOT buy the car without further investigations relating to the FAILED items.
+At this stage, we advise you not to buy the car without further investigating the FAILED items.

 What makes up a WARNING CarVeto check result?

 - Outstanding finance agreements – if the vehicle has any financial interest from a third-party finance company

 - Exported – if the vehicle has ever been exported from the UK

 - Imported – if the vehicle has ever been imported into the UK

 - Mileage issue – if the vehicle has any mileage discrepancies

 A WARNING check is equal to our CarVeto, with some conditions.
 At this stage, we advise you not to buy the car without further investigations relating to the WARNING items.

 For example, we provide you with full MOT mileage history.
 This describes the mileage at different times during the life of the vehicle.
 We advise investigating a possible milometer replacement.
 There will ideally be a full, documented history of the milometer replacement, date of the change, parts replaced, technicians that carried out the work and the owner at the time.
 No record of milometer replacement may mean the car has suffered illegal mileage alteration.

 Why is this important?
 Vehicles with mileage discrepancies are worth less than those without.
 The safety of the vehicle cannot be verified.